AlgoMaster Logo

 The performance of insertion depends entirely on where the new element is placed.

-If you insert at a the beginning or the middle, it gets slower since all elements after the insertion point must be shifted one position to the right to make space.
+If you insert at the beginning or the middle, it gets slower since all elements after the insertion point must be shifted one position to the right to make space.
 This shifting requires O(n) time in the worst case.

-Even though languages like Python (list) or Java (ArrayList) handle the shifting internally, the time complexity does not change — it still costs O(n) for inserting anywhere except the end.
+Even though languages like Python (list) or Java (ArrayList) handle the shifting internally, the time complexity does not change, it still costs O(n) for inserting anywhere except the end.

 4. Deletion

-Removing an element is similar to insertion — it depends on the position.
+Removing an element is similar to insertion, it depends on the position.

 If you drop the last element, no shifting is required.
 It takes O(1) time.